We're so sorry!

 Now, if you primarily know us through Facebook you might not often see fact checks about topics from "the other side" in your timeline.
 But how often do you see posts from that side in your timeline anyway?
 Do you have many friends posting content from opposing political viewpoints on your timeline?
 Do you follow many pages/groups from "the other side"?

-That might explain why you don't often see those fact checks then.
+That might explain why you don't often see those fact checks.

 #2 You must be opposed to the thing I believe in!